This is a worst-case scenario anglers never think of, and could easily kill them if they’re unprepared.

 It may not be so obvious that you’d need to strip off wet clothes to do this.
 All of them.

-For spare clothes I keep thick wool socks, thermals and a flight suit (to fit other people, should they need it).
+Thick wool socks, thermals and a flight suit (to fit other people, should they need it) are all good choices.

 I’ve used dry bags with waterproof zippers, but prefer the kind that fold to create a seal.
-A 20 liter dry bag is plenty big enough to put everything inside, and this is the kind I use.
+A 30 liter dry bag is plenty big enough to put everything inside, and this is the kind I use.

 Inshore fishing is fun but – like anything – has its dangers.